 Who we are

 ASIBA is organised into two professional subject communities – English Language and Literature and History-Geography – that provide support and training for teachers employed in British or Anglophone international sections.
-In addition, an Academic Steering Group provides a liaison role between the French Ministry of Education and Cambridge International Examinations to assist with the coordination and development of the OIB qualification.
+In addition, an Academic Steering Group provides a liaison role between the French Ministry of Education and Cambridge International to assist with the coordination and development of the BFI qualification.
 ASIBA’s elected Board of Directors, which includes teachers, parents and volunteers, manages the association’s finances and provides strategic direction for the association.

 All schools with a British or Anglophone international section validated by the French Education Ministry are actively encouraged to join and support ASIBA.